hoffmanjon/SwiftyBones3/README.md

 ![SwiftyBones](https://github.com/hoffmanjon/SwiftyBones/raw/master/images/logo.png)

 A Swift3 library for interacting with the GPIO, PWM and Analog pins on the BeagleBone Black.
+You can find the swift 2 version here <a href=https://github.com/hoffmanjon/SwiftyBones>https://github.com/hoffmanjon/SwiftyBones</a>

 SwiftyBones is used to program <a href="https://github.com/hoffmanjon/SwiftyBones_BuddyBot">BuddyBot</a> which is the first robot programming in the Swift programming language.
 Note that BuddyBot has not been updated for Swift3 yet but that is on my list.